Lincolnshire lines of the Great Northern Railway: Grimsby Fish Dock co-operation

 The MS&LR formed a subsidiary in 1854 to build and operate a fish dock at Grimsby, in collaboration with the Midland Railway and the GNR: the Grimsby Deep Sea Fishing Company was formed and several vessels were purchased.
 The dock was equipped with an icehouse, and fishermen's cottages were built.
 After two years, each of the three companies had lost about £2,000, and in 1858 the GNR board recommended that the company be wound up and the vessels and plant sold.

 Consolidation

 Having built the authorised lines, the GNR did not at first seek to build new lines within Lincolnshire, and was reluctant to assist independent lines.

 Essendine railways

 The independent Stamford and Essendine Railway opened in 1856.
 Stamford was an important town, but it already had a Midland Railway connection, and the new route requiring a change of trains at Essendine was unpopular.
-The associated Bourn (later spelt Bourne) and Essendine Railway opened in 1860.
+The associated Bourn and Essendine Railway opened in 1860.
 In an effort to encourage traffic the Stamford and Essendine company extended southwards to Wansford, opening in 1867.
 These lines were worked by the GNR, and later acquired by the company, but they were both commercially unsuccessful.